Interest rates for savings are at record highs, and we're not shy about hunting them down.Read more…

 - Interest rate risk

-As with any fixed term loan or even bank term deposit, there's some risk of rising interest rates before the term finishes, which means you couldn't move your capital into a higher-interest bearing loan until its maturity.
+As with any fixed term loan or bank term deposit, there's some risk of interest rates rising before the term finishes, which means you can't move your capital into a higher-interest-bearing loan until its maturity.
 While this is not necessarily a risk to your capital and interest, it’s an issue that you should consider before committing your funds.

-Peer-to-peer investing checklist
+Peer to peer investing checklist

 - Interest rate: Who calculates the interest rate and what factors determine the rate?

 - Choice of loans: Are you able to choose who you borrow from or lend to?
 Can your investment be spread over multiple loans?
 (This may reduce the risk of losing all your money.)

 - Repayments: When will you start to reap the benefits?